Jamaican diaspora: United Kingdom

 Around 800,000 Britons are of Jamaican origin.
 Located especially in London, Birmingham, Luton, Nottingham, Liverpool, Manchester, Leeds, Sheffield and Slough and Bristol.

 United States

-Around 740,000 people of Jamaican origin live in the United States, mostly concentrated in New York City (416,000), Connecticut, Rhode Island, Massachusetts and South Florida.
+Around 1,171,915 people of Jamaican origin live in the United States, mostly concentrated in New York City (416,000), Pennsylvania, New Jersey, Connecticut, Rhode Island, Massachusetts, Delaware, Maryland, Virginia, North Carolina, Georgia and Florida.

 Canada

-Around 309,000, especially in the Toronto metropolitan area (around 200,000), other parts of Southern Ontario, Quebec, and Alberta.
+Around 309,000, especially in the Toronto metropolitan area (around 200,000), other parts of Southern Ontario, Quebec and Alberta.